Humphrey Trevelyan, Baron Trevelyan: Biography

 He completed forty years of public service as the last high commissioner of Aden, having been coaxed out of retirement by Foreign Secretary George Brown, where he wound up British protection and oversaw the British withdrawal from what had been the Aden Protectorate and became South Yemen.

 While Ambassador to Iraq, he held the customary position of vice-president of the British School of Archaeology in Iraq.
 Unlike his predecessors, he took an active interest, visiting excavations and offering hospitality when needed.
 After leaving Iraq, he remained a member of the council.
 In 1982, he was elected president in succession to Seton Lloyd.
 However, ill health meant his resigned the following year, and was succeeded by Barbara Parker-Mallowan.

 Trevelyan wrote a number of books about his career, including The Middle East in Revolution (1970) and The India We Left (1972).
 He also wrote a memoir Public and Private (1980).

 On 12 February 1968, he was awarded a life peerage with the title Baron Trevelyan, of Saint Veep in the County of Cornwall.
 He was introduced to the House of Lords on 21 February 1968.

 Trevelyan married Violet Margaret "Peggy" Bartholomew, only daughter of General Sir William Henry Bartholomew, in 1937; they had two daughters.
+The younger, Catherine, a publisher, married the broadcaster and historian Robert Kee, and was appointed OBE in 1977.